How Code Manager works

 Understanding file sync and the staging directory

-To sync your code across multiple masters and to make sure that code stays consistent, Code Manager relies on file sync and two different code directories: the staging directory and the live code directory.
+To sync your code across your primary server and compilers, and to make sure that code stays consistent, Code Manager relies on file sync and two different code directories: the staging directory and the live code directory.

 Without Code Manager or file sync, Puppet code lives in the codedir, or live code directory, at